 - Initial Feedback: The next step includes the coach giving feedback to their subjects on what they have gathered and observed so far.

 - Planning: Next comes the planning step, where the coach gives people a list of practices and activities to do, usually with a deadline attached.
 This helps outline a distinct leadership development program for each person.

 - Coaching: The coaching step involves a series of sessions where the coach works with their subjects through various activities, including roleplaying and active planning.

-- Conclusion: The final step has the coach meeting with the person they’re helping so they can give them a complete evaluation of the process.
+- Conclusion: The final step has the coach meet with the person they’re helping so they can give them a complete evaluation of the process.
 This includes providing data and thoughts about the results and how well things went.
 It may even involve setting some further goals the subject can work on for the future.

 Tips for Leadership Coaching

-Leadership coaching doesn’t always come naturally.
+Being a good coach doesn’t always come naturally.
 It’s not a simple training exercise but rather like forming a tight bond used for improvement.
 To find the right coaching leadership style at your organization, try the following tips.

 1. Create a Welcoming Environment

-Undergoing a significant change brought on by leadership coaching can make people uncomfortable.
+Undergoing a significant change brought on by organizational leadership coaching can make people uncomfortable.
 With that in mind, it’s important to create an environment where people feel comfortable and ready to open up.
 They should always feel safe to show a more vulnerable side.
 Give them plenty of support and let them know that as they take risks, they’ll get even bigger rewards in the future.

 2. Emphasize Experience

-Many people might not know that they’ve already had numerous learning experiences throughout their careers.
+Many clients might not know that they’ve already had numerous learning experiences throughout their careers.
 Feel free to focus on past events in the team member’s life, helping them reflect on what they learned.
 Talk about their successes and failures and look for ways to learn from the times they came up short.
 Finding these learning moments from the past can help people see their future opportunities.

 3. Allow Growth

-Growing is a process of collaboration.
+Leadership development is a process of collaboration.
 Simply giving orders doesn’t help people reach their full potential.
 Instead, ask questions that encourage the subject to come up with the answers on their own.
 When team members need further direction, provide options for them to choose from.
 Coaching is more like teaching and not as much like delegation.
 You need to foster that growth at all times, especially with those who need more support than others.

 4. Let Team Members Prioritize Their Work